ahamedbashir/QuizBase/database/README.md

+# To configure database connectivity on local machine
-1- install mysql workbench (oracle version).
+Have MySQL workbench installed (oracle version)

-2- open CSC 336 project and populate sql scripts and execute them in that order to create QuizBase database.
+open CSC 336 project and populate sql scripts and execute them in that order to create QuizBase database.

 3- there is an example_node_project in a zip file.